 In an iFrame overlay attack the victim is tricked into unknowingly initiating some action in one system while interacting with the UI from seemingly completely different system.
 While being logged in to some target system, the victim visits the attackers' malicious site which displays a UI that the victim wishes to interact with.
 In reality, the iFrame overlay page has a transparent layer above the visible UI with action controls that the attacker wishes the victim to execute.
 The victim clicks on buttons or other UI elements they see on the page which actually triggers the action controls in the transparent overlaying layer.
 Depending on what that action control is, the attacker may have just tricked the victim into executing some potentially privileged (and most undesired) functionality in the target system to which the victim is authenticated.
-The basic problem here is that there is a dichotomy between what the victim thinks he or she is clicking on versus what he or she is actually clicking on.
+The basic problem here is that there is a dichotomy between what the victim thinks they are clicking on versus what they are actually clicking on.

 Likelihood Of Attack

 This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
 A standard level attack pattern is a specific type of a more abstract meta level attack pattern.

 Craft an iFrame Overlay page: The attacker crafts a malicious iFrame overlay page.